1. Home

 By the late 1980s, it launched its first locations outside of Washington in Chicago and Vancouver.

-Today, Starbucks has a massive market share in the coffee sector.
+Today, Starbucks has a massive share in the coffee market.

 The company has a robust rewards program and mobile app, where customers earn points for free drinks.
 The program has helped keep customers loyal, even with increased competition from independent specialty coffee shops.